sumgup/MySecondLife/_posts/2020-03-09-PreparingForFirstDesignEngagement.md

 3. Design process -  What it takes, the duration of the design process.
 What is the right team?
 What are the deliverables of the design process?
 4. Explaining failure as part of the design process.
 5. What is the role of the UX designer?
-6. What not to expect from UX designers.
+6. What not to expect from UX designers?
+7. Metrics of successful design engagement?
-7. Cost
+7. Cost?

 Cost - I am caught in a chicken and egg problem.
 I have the skills but I have no experience.
 Why do people need an experienced person to execute a job?